zhaoyi2/CVTE_chain_model_finetune/README.md

 - get the alignments as lattices
 - generate volume-perturbed data (for train)
 - prepare config file for finetune such as model、den.fst、phone_lm.fst and tree
+- funtune the chain model by some epoch with a little bit small learning rate
 - decode the test data use finetune model with apply-cmvn-online
 # Result(aishell1 test data)
 - cer 11.10%